New Balance 1400v6 Shoe Review

 The New Balance 1400 v6 is a lightweight road running shoe that is ideal for racing and is suitable for faster paced running workouts such as interval training, change of pace workouts, and tempo runs.
 You can wear these shoes on surfaces such as road, track, and light gravel.

 I am currently training 5 days a week, for my first marathon next year.
 Also, I am competing in 10 km and half marathon races leading up to the marathon.
 So I’m wearing these shoes 2-3 days a week for my faster-paced runs.
 This includes interval workouts, change of pace, and tempo runs.
-I used to compete on the varsity track and field and cross country team at SFU and have worn numerous racing shoes in the past and the two shoes I found the New Balance 1400 v6 most comparable to is the Nike Air Zoom Streak LT 4 and the Saucony Type A8.
+I used to compete on the varsity track and field and cross country team at SFU and have worn numerous racing shoes in the past and the one shoe I found the New Balance 1400 v6 most comparable to is the Saucony Type A8.

 The fit of the shoe is true to size.
 Also, the outsole and midsole material contains a lightweight underfoot cushioning which is responsive and reduces the impact experienced upon contact with the ground.
 Meanwhile, the outsole is flexible which flexes accordingly to the natural movement of the foot during initial contact with the ground to toe-off which provides a smoother ride.
 The blown rubber covering the outsole provides excellent traction on slippery roads and light gravel trails, and the upper is flexible and contains synthetic overlays which wrap the foot evenly providing a more secure fit.